-- STEP 2 Widen the gap between the seat cushion and seatback slightly. - STEP 3 Latch the hooks of the lower straps onto the LATCH anchors. - top tether strap, the top tether strap should be latched onto the top tether strap anchor.
+- the seat cushion and seatback slightly. - STEP 2 Latch the hooks of the lower straps onto the LATCH anchors. - step 3 If the child restraint has a top tether strap, the top tether strap should be latched onto the top tether strap anchors.